pkp/pkp-docs/learning-ojs/en/production-publication.md

 ## Versioning of Articles

 An ability to publish versions of articles is one of the major new features in OJS 3.2.
+This feature supports preprint publication and publishing new versions of articles when a correction or significant change has been made.
+With the versioning feature you can manage different versions of an article and clearly indicate which is the most current.

 Once an article is published, neither metadata nor galleys can be edited.
 When a revision of a published article or metadata is necessary, it can be done in one of two ways: